Cometa Architects Opens All the Right Doors for a Barcelona Apartment

 Blue Hues Ground This Penthouse Apartment in Barcelona

-The color blue carries a serene yet expansive energy, much like the sea and the sky, adding a touch of whimsy to every room in this penthouse apartment in Barcelona, Spain.
-“Blue was the nexus of union and communica…
+The color blue carries a serene yet expansive energy, enlivening every room in this penthouse apartment in Barcelona, Spain by The Room Studio.

 Hot Shots: Jannat Vasi Creates a Bright and Modern Mumbai Apartment